shoebsmk/shoebsmk/ReadMe.md

 ### 👨🏻‍💻 About Me

-- 👋 Hi, I’m Shoeb Mohammed Khan, a passionate software developer based in Chicago, IL.
+- 👋 Hi, I’m Shoeb, a passionate software developer based in Chicago, IL.
 - 🎓 I hold a Master's in Computer Science from DePaul University, where I delved deep into various technologies and methodologies.
 - 💼 Currently, I'm a Mobile Application Developer living in Chicago.
 - 📫 You can reach me via [email](mohammedkhancode@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/shoebmk/).